Finoozer/bookmark-collection/docs/index.md

 # Bookmark Hall

-### Glossary

-Hovering over a dotted word reveals the full form of an acronym or description of a technical expression.

 ### Icons

-Links on FBC may have icons indicating some sort of undesired property.
+Links may have icons indicating some sort of undesired property.
 Color of these icons usually represents severity of the issue (viz table bellow).
 Hovering over these icons will bring up a pop-up with an explanation.
-I.e. [:material-alert:{ .yellow }]("Heavy freemium model.
-Not many features available in the free tier.").
+I.e. :material-alert:{ .yellow title="Heavy freemium model.
+Not many features available in the free tier."}.

 | Icon color | Severity  |
 | ---------- | --------- |